 Fixed wireless: the existing network remains as is so all existing services should continue to work after your nbn™ service is installed unless you make a change to them.

-Fibre and HFC: the nbn™ service is installed alongside the existing copper & HFC networks so existing services should not be affected when the nbn™ service is installed.
-However, all premises in a fibre or HFC area will be permanently disconnected from the existing copper & HFC networks approximately 18 months after that area became ready for service.
-For this reason, you need to make sure you have a replacement service installed before the copper/HFC network is disconnected.
+FTTP and HFC: the nbn™ service is installed alongside the existing copper & cable networks so existing services should not be affected when the nbn™ service is installed.
+However, all premises in an FTTP or HFC area will be permanently disconnected from the existing copper & cable networks approximately 18 months after that area became ready for service.
+For this reason, you need to make sure you have a replacement service installed before the existing network is disconnected.